-*$1 = 107.38 Yen ( as of April 2018 ) to make it easier on myself I round off and make a cheat note on my cel. so my cheat note looks like this:
+*$1 = 104.15 Yen ( as of December 2020 ) to make it easier for myself, I round off and make a cheat note on my cell. so my cheat note looks like this:

-This helps a lot if you're in a rush and want to figure the cost of something quickly, with more time I simply use my calculator.
+This helps a lot if you're in a rush and want to figure the cost of something quickly.
+With more time, I use my calculator.

 *Don't tip in Japan.
 They find it offensive.

-*Taxis are extremely expensive so try to avoid them, specially after 8pm
+*Taxis are costly so try to avoid them, especially after 8 pm

-*Keep the talking to a minimal while ridding the train.
+*Keep the talking to a minimum while riding the train.

-*There's no paper towel to try your hands in the bathrooms so brings some with you.
-I will say this, there are bathrooms everywhere and the trains are always on time :)
+*There's no paper towel to try your hands in the bathrooms, so bring some with you.
+I will say this, there are bathrooms everywhere, and the trains are always on time :)

 *You'll need an electric adapter if coming from the USA

-*Get a travel guide, they're full good info.
-We used "Fodor's Travel Japan"
+*Get a travel guide; they're full of good info.
+We used "Fodor's Travel, Japan."

-*Exchange rates can be expensive, even at your local bank so when traveling I always find an ATM outside a bank in the country I'm traveling to will give me the best rate as I only pay a standard fee not mattering the amount I take out.
+*Exchange rates can be expensive, even at your local bank, so when traveling, I always find an ATM outside a bank in the country I'm traveling to that will give me the best rate as I only pay a standard fee, not mattering the amount I take out.
 Try to take out enough money so you can limit your time at the ATM to once a week.

-*Pharmacies are little tough to find as their store front is not as descriptive as the ones in the states so google maps will come in handy here.
-The name of a popular local pain killer there is "EVE" so if you goggle it and show the pharmacist a photo they'll be able to help you out in case they don'y speak English. **Note: This pill works great for pain relieve but it contains caffeine so beware if taking at night before going to bed.
+*Pharmacies are a little tough to find as their storefront is not as descriptive as those in the states, so google maps will come in handy here.
+The name of a popular local pain killer is "EVE," so if you google it and show the pharmacist a photo, they'll help you out if they don't speak English. **Note: This pill works great for pain relief, but it contains caffeine, so beware of taking it at night before going to bed.

-7. Learn the basic-- I don't expect you to learn Japanese before your next trip, here are 7 words / phrases to aid your survival:
+7. Learn the basics-- I don't expect you to learn Japanese before your next trip.
+Here are seven words/phrases to aid your survival: